Injury Prevention is identified as a recommended public health intervention outlined in the National Public Health Agenda for Osteoarthritis.

 - World Journal of Orthopedics

-- Lunch and Learn Webinar with Dr. Cynthia LaBella on Injury Prevention (Recorded)
+- Lunch and Learn Webinar Series on Injury Prevention

 - American Academy of Orthopaedic Surgeons Policy on the Use of Breakaway Bases in Preventing Recreational Baseball and Softball Injuries